llemonggang/zodia/README.md

 "Moon Phases Collection" by Beatriz Isaura Cantu Brandi

-"Sun" by Tinashe Mugayi
+"Sun" by Lucas fhñe

-"Light Bulb" by Icon Island
+"Light Bulb" by Iris Li

-"Lotus" by Mikicon
+"Lotus" by Image Folio

-"Calendar" by Iconsphere
+"Calendar" by Tracy Tam

 "Loading" by Nurutdinov Timur

-"Love" by Gregor Cresnar
+"Heart" by Futishia

 "Zodiac - Line Icon Collection" by Icon 54

-"Zen" - by Stephanie Wauters